eepykate/the-condition-of-life/README.md

-### Gauge Krahe's build of simple terminal with the following patches applied:
+### GaugeK's build of simple terminal with the following patches applied:

 - Alpha